 Your credit score is an extremely important number.
-A good credit score can have an affect on your ability to get a loan, how much interest you will pay, your ability to rent a house or an apartment, or even get a job.
+A good credit score can have an effect on your ability to get a loan, how much interest you will pay, your ability to rent a house or an apartment, or even get a job.
 But did you know that the simple act of having your credit score pulled too often can have a negative impact on your credit score?
 Too many hard credit pulls can be seen as a sign by lenders that you may be borrowing too much money and are at risk for not being able to pay back your loans.

 A credit pull (also known as a credit check or credit inquiry) is when you or someone else accesses your credit history.
 But not all credit inquiries have the same effect on your credit score.
 There are times when pulling your score has no effect on your credit score.
 Why the difference?
 It depends on why the credit inquiry is made.
 There are two types of credit pulls, hard credit pulls and soft credit pulls.